caseyscarborough/puzzle/README.md

 $ git clone https://github.com/caseyscarborough/puzzle.git && cd puzzle
 ```

-Then package the project using Maven by executing the following command:
+Once you've retrieved the repository and are in the project's directory, package the project using Maven by executing the following command:

 ```bash
 $ mvn package -P cli-dist